Israel's Gantz tests Netanyahu partnership in Washington | Politics

 While the shock of Oct.
 7 has put the normal rules of politics on hold, Netanyahu faces the anger of the majority of Israelis who blame him for the security failures that allowed the devastating attack, that killed some 1,200 people.
 Surveys show Gantz's National Unity Party a clear favourite to come out on top in any election held today, with a majority of voters judging that Netanyahu's main motivation for continuing the war was his own political survival, according to a Channel 13 poll on Monday.

-ATTACKS A strong opponent of Netanyahu's drive to overhaul the judiciary which risked tearing Israel apart last year, Gantz has clashed frequently with his partners on the hard right, including Finance Minister Bezalel Smotrich and on occasion with the prime minister himself.
+ATTACKS A strong opponent of Netanyahu's drive to overhaul the judiciary which risked tearing Israel apart last year, Gantz has clashed frequently with his partners on the hard right, including Smotrich and on occasion the prime minister himself.

+But he said that the unprecedented threat facing the country after Oct.
+7 had prompted him to join forces with his rivals.
+"This is not a political partnership I am in," he told a group of journalists in a briefing last year.
+"There is no way I would stand aside and play with politics under such circumstances."

 Alongside Defence Minister Yoav Gallant, the other main member of the war cabinet, and Gadi Eizenkot, another centrist former general, he has defended the Israeli military and security establishment from attack by Netanyahu allies.
 Critics say such attacks are a means of diverting criticism from the prime minister himself.

 The war that began on Oct.
-7, when Hamas gunmen broke through the security fence around Gaza and tore through the Israeli communities just outside, killing some 1,200 people and seizing around 240 as hostages, was different.
+7, when Hamas gunmen broke through the security fence around Gaza and tore through the Israeli communities just outside, killing some 1,200 people and seizing more than 250 as hostages, was different.
 Israel has responded with a bombing campaign that has killed more than 30,000 Palestinians, according to local health authorities, drawing increasing alarm even from firm allies like the United States.

-But while Gantz has been as adamant as any other leader in Israel that the war can only end when Hamas is destroyed, he is far more open to dialogue with the Palestinians than Netanyahu and his allies from the settler movement like Smotrich or Security Minister Itamar Ben-Gvir.
-"We must have security and stability and once that has been achieved, we can discuss the future once more," he said.

-As U.S. and international pressure grows for a revival of efforts to reach a two state solution, Gantz's willingness to think about a political end to the conflict may make him an easier partner to deal with than Netanyahu, who has long boasted of his resistance to an independent Palestinian state.
+Five months into the conflict, attention has increasingly turned to the situation that will follow the end of the war and here, Gantz's feeling that a political solution would have to be found may make him easier for Washington to deal with.
 Gantz said he had once told Mahmoud Abbas, the 87-year-old leader of the Palestinian Authority, who is cordially detested by many Israeli leaders, that each of them no doubt dreamed the other would disappear.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)